DVD Authoring Service:

 10. Of course you also get the final DVD .ISO file that you can use to create your own DVDs.

 11. This price is for either an NTSC or a PAL version (see more on this below).
-If you need both, it costs $75.00 extra per disc.
+If you need both, it costs 1/2 of the normal cost (per disc).
+For example, if you had the NTSC option for $250, the PAL version would only cost $125 extra (not the full $250).

 12. If you're interested, send us an email with some of the details.